MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/calling-plans-for-office-365.md

 - **Pay-As-You-Go Calling Plan Mexico**: For users in Mexico.

   > [!NOTE]
-  > Pay-As-You-Go Calling Plans for Zone 1 and Zone 2 are available for purchase by any customer.
-Pay-As-You-Go Calling Plan Mexico is not available for purchase by US or PR customers.
+  > Pay-As-You-Go Calling Plan Mexico can't be purchased by US or PR customers.

 ## How to buy Calling Plans